tidev/vscode-titanium/README.md

 ## Features

-### Selecting tooling

-By default this extension will use the Appcelerator CLI tooling.
-You can switch to the Titanium CLI tooling by enabling the `General: Use Ti` property in the package settings.
-This can also be set per-project by setting the `titanium.general.useTi` property in a `./vscode/settings.json` file.

 ### Commands

 This extension makes the following commands available in the Command Palette to enhance your development experience.